skroutz/cogy/README.md

 end
 ```

-Inside the block there are the following pre-defined helpers available:
+Inside the block there are the following helpers available:

 * `args`: an array containing the arguments passed to the command
   * arguments can also be accessed by their names as local variables